Ousiometrics: The essence of meaning aligns with a power-danger-structure framework instead of valence-arousal-dominance: Analysis, Results, and Discussion

-To arrive at the goodness dimension, we look to words on the left and right side of the ousiogram in Fig.~\ref{fig:meaning.ousiometer9300_lexicon001}D. On the left, we see `shitty', `penniless', `mistreated', and `abused'; and on the right, `reliable', `confidence', `freedom', and `triumphant'.
+To arrive at the goodness dimension, we look to words on the left and right side of the ousiogram in Fig.~\ref{fig:meaning.ousiometer9310_lexicon001}D. On the left, we see `shitty', `penniless', `mistreated', and `abused'; and on the right, `reliable', `confidence', `freedom', and `triumphant'.

-Words at the bottom and top of the same ousiogram in Fig.~\ref{fig:meaning.ousiometer9300_lexicon001}D are connected in essential meaning by their signifying of low and high energy: `slow', `couch', `siesta', and `calm', versus `assassinate', `battle', `competitor', and `conquer'.
+Words at the bottom and top of the same ousiogram in Fig.~\ref{fig:meaning.ousiometer9310_lexicon001}D are connected in essential meaning by their signifying of low and high aggression: `slow', `couch', `siesta', and `calm', versus `assassinate', `battle', `competitor', and `conquer'.

-Finally, we distill the vertical dimension in the ousiograms of Figs.~\ref{fig:meaning.ousiometer9300_lexicon001}E and~\ref{fig:meaning.ousiometer9300_lexicon001}F as structure.
+Finally, we distill the vertical dimension in the ousiograms of Figs.~\ref{fig:meaning.ousiometer9310_lexicon001}E and~\ref{fig:meaning.ousiometer9310_lexicon001}F as structure.
 We choose the alignment of the third dimension to be \semdiff{structured}{unstructured}, moving upwards.
 At the bottom of these ousiograms, we have words connoting organization, rigidity, and systematic form: `stone', `protocol', `corporation', `dictator', and `diplomat'.
 At the top, we see terms that convey lack of structure: `jest', `confetti', `dancing', `popcorn', and `great surprise'.
 To support the choice of orientation for the structure axis, we make a thermodynamic analogy where rigid organization is akin to a zero temperature frozen state, and a growing lack of structure corresponds to increasing temperature.
 We also see that \semdiff{serious}{playful} and \semdiff{predictable}{unpredictable} differentials are subsets of the more general \semdiff{structured}{unstructured} differential.
+Broadly speaking, we view the third dimension of essential meaning \semdiff{structured}{unstructured} as encoding evolvability.

-For purposes of clarity of argument, we have sought to choose valid but distinct names for the three dimensions in GES to distinguish them from VAD (or EPA).
-We acknowledge that valence, evaluation, and goodness are conceptually similar as are activity, arousal, and energy.
-And as we discuss below, in the realm of emotion, valence is analogous to a \semdiff{happiness}{sadness} dimension~\cite{dodds2009c}.
+For purposes of clarity of argument, we have sought to choose valid but distinct names for the three dimensions in GAS to distinguish them from VAD (or EPA).
+We acknowledge that valence, evaluation, and goodness are conceptually similar as are activity, arousal, and aggression.
+And as we discuss below, in the realm of emotion, valence is often taken to be analogous to a \semdiff{happiness}{sadness} dimension~\cite{bradley1999a,dodds2009b}.

-The linear transformation between VAD and GES obtained from SVD is:
+The linear transformation between VAD and GAS obtained from SVD is: